Paa Kwesi Fabin: Berekum Arsenal

-Fabin was signed his first professional coaching deal in 2005 and was appointed as head coach of Berekum Arsenal F.C.
+Fabin was signed his first professional coaching deal in 2005 and was appointed as head coach of Berekum Arsenal.
 He is credited by Ghanaian international footballer Emmanuel Agyeman-Badu as the coach who engineered his move to the Berekum-based club and nurtured him during his youthful days as a footballer.
 He qualified the team to the 2006 CAF Confederation Cup but were eliminated in the second round by Petro de Luanda of Angola.
 He coached the club until 2007.

 Kpando Heart of Lions

 Fabin moved from Berekum Arsenal to Kpando Heart of Lions in 2007, He led the team to win the MTN Top 4 championship and the SWAG Cup both in 2009.
 He was later voted Ghana Premier League 2009 coach of the year.
-Within the two years he coached the them, the team finished in the Top 4 of the Ghana premier league.
+Within the two years he coached them, the team finished in the Top 4 of the Ghana premier league.
 They finished in 2nd place in the 2007–2008 season and 3rd in the 2008–2009 season with Hearts of Oak winning the league in both seasons.
 He helped the team to qualify to the 2009-2010 CAF Confederation Cup but were eliminated.